Hubs-Foundation/hubs-docs/docs/setup-faq.md

 title: Frequently Asked Questions
 ---

-### Can I have more than one Hub with my FireFox Account?
+### Can I have more than one Hub with my Mozilla Account?

-There is currently a limit of one Hub per FireFox Account.
+There is currently a limit of one Hub per Mozilla Account.

 ### What happen's if I exceed my Hub's content storage limit?